KazHishida/SezzleCalculator/README.md

 ## Some Notes:

 I opted to include a "Clear" button at the bottom of the recent calculations list.
 This clears all of the recent calculations across every user.
 This is not a feature I would normally include but I included it to allow the engineers to test my application more thoroughly if they so please.
-This button is not an essential part of my program, as the list is managed automatically by a queue-like data structure.
+This button is not an essential part of my program, as the list is managed automatically by a queue-like data structure and will only show the 10 most recent calculations.

 The calculator's functionality was modeled, in large part, by the android calculator's functionality.